A generation ago, Australians raised chickens for their eggs. Cockerals and spent layers were culled for their meat; thus it was an occasional treat.

 Topi Open Range, Bungwahl

-Sue Williams’ chickens live on open green pasture, drink fresh rainwater, play in dust baths, eat grass and Australian certified organic feed.
-She regularly moves the caravans so that the chickens are always on fresh grass, which improves the biodiversity of the soil.
+Sue and Andy Williams’ chickens live on open green pasture, drink fresh rainwater, play in dust baths, eat grass and Australian certified organic feed.
+They regularly move the caravans so that the chickens are always on fresh grass, which improves the biodiversity of the soil.

 Hand to Ground, Baynton